 Your baby's development is very rapid during the second month.
 By the end of the second month, all of your baby's major body organs and body systems, including the brain, lungs, liver, and stomach, have begun to develop.
 The first bone cells appear during this time.
 Eyelids form and grow but remain sealed shut.
 The inner ear is forming.
 Ankles, toes, wrists, fingers, and sexual organs are developing.

 At the end of the second month of pregnancy, your baby looks like a tiny human infant.
 The baby is a little over 1 inch long and still weighs less than 1 ounce.
 From this point on the developing baby is called a fetus.

 Your baby will be completely formed by the end of the third month.
 Your baby may have begun moving its hands, legs, and head and opening and closing its mouth, but he or she is still too small for you to feel this movement.

+The baby's hands are more developed than the feet and the arms are longer than the legs.
+Hair may have started to form on the head.
+Tooth buds have formed under the baby's gums.
+Vocal cords develop around the 13th week of pregnancy.
 Your baby's heart has four chambers and beats at 120 to 160 beats per minute.
 Kidneys are now developed and start draining urine into the bladder.
 By the end of this month, the umbilical cord, which carries nutrients to your baby and takes wastes away, will be fully formed.
 At the end of your third month, your baby will weigh just over 1 ounce and will be about 4 inches long.

 Additional information about months 1-3 is provided on the page first trimester.